The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Methods

 \subsection{Fine-Tuning the LLMs with Human Data}

-In addition to in-context learning through prompting, we also perform supervised fine-tuning using human response data from the experiment in \citet{becker2019wisdom} to encourage alignment between LLM agents and humans.
+In addition to in-context learning through prompting, we also perform supervised fine-tuning using human response data from the experiment in \citet{becker2019wisdom} to enhance the resemblance of human behaviors in LLM agents.
 Our fine-tuning methodology is inspired by \citet{binz2023turning}, showing that through supervised learning, LLMs can be adapted to modeling human decision-making behavior in an unseen task.
-We aim to investigate if fine-tuning would also increase the human-AI alignment in the group interaction setting.
-The training data consists of responses to questions $q \in [5,8]$, while using questions $q \in [1,4]$ as the testing set.
+We aim to investigate whether fine-tuning also improves the resemblance of human-like behavior in group interaction settings.
+We fine-tune two separate LLMs: one for Democrats and another one for Republicans.
+The training data consists of responses to questions $5 \leq q \leq 8$, while using questions $1 \leq q \leq 4$ as the testing set.
 The fine-tuned model is then evaluated separately on the train set and the test set.
-Details on the fine-tuning process can be found in the Appendix~\ref{app:fine_tuning}.
+When fine-tuning, no persona is provided.
+Details on how we fine-tuned the LLM (ChatGPT in specific) are in the \ref{app:fine_tuning}.